 The search scope, as well as the purpose and audience of your literature search, influences how you focus your search when using online databases, as well as when you decide you have "enough."

 Remember that research is not a linear process; you may find yourself modifying your search terms as you explore your topic.

 Which disciplines are concerned with your topic?
-Which aspect(s) - legal, political, environmental, behavioral etc. - of your topic is/are of interest?
+Which aspect(s) of your topic - legal, political, environmental, behavioral etc. - is/are of interest?

 What to consider as you find articles and other documents: